 Notably, they did not report any cognitive impairment cases on any of the patients after receiving the treatment.
 This led to the conclusion that THC is both safe and effective in reversing TS tics.

-Current Research and What the Future Holds for Medical Marijuana Usage
+Latest Marijuana Studies and What the Future Holds for Medical Marijuana Usage

 The past research on marijuana’s effectiveness on Tourette syndrome set precedence on studies on the topic.
 Currently, more studies are being conducted to ascertain whether consuming the medication while still young could present any harm over benefits.